 In addition to her law degree, Faith earned a Master’s in Business Administration (MBA).

 She is a member of the Oregon State Bar Association, the Oregon Trial Lawyers Association, the Jackson County Bar Association, and the American Association for Justice (AAJ).
-She is the Education Chair of the Anti-Human Trafficking Litigation Group of AAJ and an at large member of the AAJ Nursing Home Litigation Group Executive Committee.
-She serves as the Co-Chair of the Oregon Trial Lawyers’ Publication Committee, as a Board Member for the Oregon Jury Project, and serves the Oregon State Bar on the Executive Committee of the Products Liability Section as chair-elect, as Regional Director for the Oregon State Bar Disciplinary Committee, and as Immediate Past Chair of the Oregon State Bar Practice and Procedure Committee.
+She is the Education Chair of the Anti-Human Trafficking Litigation Group of AAJ and a member of the AAJ Nursing Home Litigation Group.
+She serves as the Co-Chair of the Oregon Trial Lawyers’ Publication Committee, as a Board Member for the Oregon Jury Project, and serves the Oregon State Bar as Regional Director for the Oregon State Bar Disciplinary Committee, and is the Past Chair of the Oregon State Bar Practice and Procedure Committee.
 Faith is a 9th Circuit Lawyer Representative.
 She has also authored an amicus brief for the Oregon Trial Lawyers Association filed with the Oregon Court of Appeals, helping to successfully stop a water-birthing center’s attempt to force a baby who suffered birth trauma into arbitration.
-Most recently, she is the Southern Oregon Regional Director for the Oregon Trial Lawyers Fire Response team, helping coordinate a team of volunteer lawyers helping Almeda, Obenchain, and Slater fire victims with their insurance claims.
+Most recently, she was the Southern Oregon Regional Director for the Oregon Trial Lawyers Fire Response team, helping coordinate a team of volunteer lawyers helping Almeda, Obenchain, and Slater fire victims with their insurance claims.

 When she’s not doing working or volunteering, she spends time with her husband, son, and two dogs.
 She enjoys horseback riding, attending plays at the many fantastic local theaters, and reading.
 Many weekends, she can be found hiking or riding in the natural beauty around Medford, Oregon.